Cosmo05/Book/README.md

 ## How to use
 1) Run the program.
 2) Type the ISBN code and press enter.
-3) If the book is available then it will automatically download the book.
+3) If the book is available then it will automatically download it.

+Feel free to make any changes